Skip to main content

 The method shown above is the preferred way among PCB engineers.
 It not only provides more via space but also has the advantage of keeping the ground path shorter by connecting the ground side of the capacitor directly to one of the device’s ground pins.
 This provides a shorter, less inductive ground system around the IC.

-• When connecting multiple capacitors of different values to the same supply pin on an IC, place the lowest value capacitor closer to the device pin.
+• When connecting multiple capacitors of different values to the same supply pin on an IC, place the lowest-value capacitor closer to the device pin.

 The lowest value capacitor provides switching current for the maximum frequency supply current requirement.
 When the output of a digital device changes from an ‘OFF’ state to an ‘ON’ state and vice-versa, the current required to do this becomes quite high for a short period of time.
+Connecting low-value capacitors close to the pin enables the supply of small current rapidly to the switching device.
+This is due to the fact that these capacitors have a shorter time constant.
+The current requirement is reduced once the output returns to a steady condition.

 If the only capacitors available to produce this near-instantaneous current are larger-value capacitors then the output will not be able to switch at the desired speed due to the longer time constant of capacitors.
 This can cause serious timing problems in the design.